-Nardostachys jatamansi is a flowering herb found in the Himalayan region at altitudes of 3000–5000 meters.
+Nardostachys jatamansi (common name spikenard) is a flowering herb found in the Himalayan region at altitudes of 3000–5000 meters.
 The plant grows to a height of one meter and has bell-shaped pink flowers.
-The rhizomes are crushed and distilled to yield an amber aromatic oil that is long-lasting and used in incense, perfume, and herbal medicine.
+The rhizomes are crushed and distilled to yield an amber, aromatic oil that is long-lasting and used in incense, perfume, and herbal medicine.

-Manufactured preparations, such as powders, pills, extracts, and teas are still permitted to be traded, but bulk herb materials (whole and sliced roots) are restricted.
-Given the fragile ecology of the Himalayan region, any relaxation of these restrictions could lead to rapid depletion of the species.
-Yet, Nepal continues to export substantial quantities of N. jatamansi rhizomes to India.
+Manufactured preparations, such as powders, pills, extracts, and teas, are still permitted to be traded, but bulk herb materials (whole and sliced roots) are restricted.
+Given the fragile ecology of the Himalayan region, any relaxation of these restrictions could lead to the rapid depletion of the species.
+Yet, Nepal exports substantial quantities of N. jatamansi rhizomes to India.
 Olsen (2005) estimates that 100–500 metric tons of air-dried rhizomes are exported annually from Nepal to India.

 Tibet exports 50–100 metric tons of rhizomes to Nepal.
 Mulliken and Crofton (2008) evaluated Nepalese Customs and Exports data and estimated that in 2000–2001, 21 metric tons of essential oil were exported from Nepal.
 However, with the high-quality alternatives (e.g., Selinum vaginatum, Valeriana wallichi) available today, demand for spikenard essential oil in Jewish and Christian ceremonies has decreased, though it is still blended with other essential oils like frankincense and rose.

 Read more on the herbs from the Bible in Holy Herbs: Modern Connections to Ancient Plants